Climate and Average Weather Year Round in Spring Valley Wisconsin, United States

 Spring Valley experiences some seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 3.3 months, from June 7 to September 15, during which time the comfort level is muggy, oppressive, or miserable at least 7% of the time.
-The muggiest day of the year is July 20, with muggy conditions 30% of the time.
+The muggier period of the year lasts for 3.3 months, from June 8 to September 16, during which time the comfort level is muggy, oppressive, or miserable at least 7% of the time.
+The month with the most muggy days in Spring Valley is July, with 8.6 days that are muggy or worse.

 The least muggy day of the year is February 26, when muggy conditions are essentially unheard of.